lkubb/salt-tool-packages-formula/docs/README.rst

       # keep the packages updated to their latest version on subsequent
       # runs (system packages on MacOS are kept up to date by brew anyways)
     update_auto: false
+      # Globally (system-wide) installed uv tools.
+    uv:
+      wanted:
+        - poetry
+          # You can specify parameter overrides for `uv_tool.installed`
+          # in a mapping.
+        - copier:
+            extras:
+              - copier-templates-extensions

       # Default formula configuration for all users.
       # Packages from defaults will be merged with user-specific ones.